cNorspang/ASTEPWikiBak/services/TNM_Controller.md

 ### Visualise Result

-Once the user clicks "visualise results", it runs the "render()" function.
+Once the user clicks "visualise results", it runs the *render()* function.

 It retrieves user input, those being preferences for weighter services and the chosen router.